sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ![image](https://user-images.githubusercontent.com/47282725/158037918-4bd02e37-ffeb-435c-939b-42550ab359aa.png)

+## Requirements
+1. Events are defined globally
+2. Events are static (don't change) across releases
+3. Each release
 ## A solution
 1. Parse the log messages as app emits it, via rsyslog plugin, hence transparent to App.
 2. Push the parsed data as JSON struct of {name: val[, ...]} to telemetry listener via UDP